 - Memorial Hall has received approx. 58% of the overall funding. - Emergency Operations Centre & Administration Building Project has received 90% of the Disaster Readiness & Community Infrastructure Grant.
-Final payment on final grant acquittal. - The Pioneer Cottage has received 25% of the Local Drought Stimulus Package funding.
-Final payment on final grant acquittal. - Legume & Urbenville Amenity Blocks have received 19% of the Stronger Country Communities Grant.
+Final payment on final grant acquittal. - The Pioneer Cottage has received 49% of the Local Drought Stimulus Package funding.
+Final payment on final grant acquittal. - Legume & Urbenville Amenity Blocks have received 90% of the Stronger Country Communities Grant.
 Final payment on final grant acquittal.

-- Memorial Hall has expended approx. 58% of the overall funding. - Emergency Operations Centre & Administration Building Project shows it has expended approx 20% of the Disaster Readiness & Community Infrastructure Grant, however this needs to be updated to reflect approx. 75% - The Pioneer Cottage shows it has expended approx 90% of the Local Drought Stimulus Package funding, retention funds to be paid at defects rectification period expiration 4/2/22. - Legume & Urbenville Amenity Blocks show it has expended approx 89% of the Stronger Country Communities Grant.
+- Memorial Hall has expended approx. 87% of the overall funding. - Emergency Operations Centre & Administration Building Project shows it has expended 100% of the Disaster Readiness & Community Infrastructure Grant. - The Pioneer Cottage shows it has expended approx 91% of the Local Drought Stimulus Package funding, retention funds to be paid at defects rectification period expiration 4/2/22. - Legume & Urbenville Amenity Blocks show it has expended approx 89% of the Stronger Country Communities Grant.